History and Geography

 Each topic involves the children asking their own questions and as they progress through school, they become proficient in researching and presenting knowledge in variety of ways.
 Throughout our curriculum, our children learn about a wide range of significant people from the past.
 As our children progress through school they are able to make links between people and events around the world.
 They understand how the concepts of cause and consequence, continuity and change, similarity, significance and change have impacted us and our thoughts and beliefs; our world and environment.

-Our children love the opportunities to immerse themselves in their topics through different writing activities and these are often supported by ‘being in role’ through drama and inquiry.
+Our children love the opportunities to immerse themselves in their history lessons through different writing activities and these are often supported by ‘being in role’ through drama and inquiry.
 We have carefully planned writing lessons which make solid links with different genres and the topic area and give the children chance to embed their writing skills by communicating their knowledge through ‘real life’ writing.

 We value the use of historical artefacts (which we have in school, experience on trips out and make use of our close links with the Cheshire Schools’ Library Service).
 Our children enjoy exploring different artefacts and using them to develop their interpretation skills.